 This is by far the biggest gift idea on our list – and may well be a dream come true for yoga lovers!
 Most Yoga Teacher Training courses take 200 hours.
 These can be spread out over a year or completed within four immersive weeks.

-In the Yoga Teacher Training, students will deepen their physical practice, learn how to meditate, study anatomy and physiology, immerse themselves in yogic philosophy, and learn how to guide effective yoga classes.
-At the end of the course, the students will become fully certified teachers.
+In a Yoga Teacher Training Course, students will deepen their physical practice, learn how to meditate, study anatomy and physiology, immerse themselves in yogic philosophy, and learn how to guide effective yoga classes.
+At the end of the course, students will become fully certified teachers.

 However, Yoga Teacher Training is not only for those who want to make a living teaching yoga.
 It’s a deep, transformational experience of self-discovery.
 Therefore, this is an amazing gift for anyone on the path of personal and spiritual growth.

 Read more about our transformational 200-Hour Yoga Teacher Training in Thailand!

 Books are a great gift for dedicated yoga students to deepen their understanding and practice as well as for beginners who are looking for an introduction to the blissful world of Yoga and Meditation.
 Here are 5 recommendations for yogis of various experience levels – from beginners to teachers: